From Isolation to Entanglement: When Do Interpretability Methods Identify and Disentangle Known Concepts?: Experimental Setup

-We focus on two models: Pythia-70M \citep{pythia} and Gemma-2-2B \citep{gemma}.
-We choose these because there exist publicly available SAEs trained on large natural language corpora, including the ReLU SAEs of \citet{marks2025sparse} and GemmaScope \citep{lieberum-etal-2024-gemma}.
+We use two models: Pythia-70M \citep{pythia} and Gemma-2-2B \citep{gemma}.
+Their parameters are frozen in all experiments.
+We choose these because there exist publicly available SAEs trained on large natural language corpora, including the ReLU SAEs of \citet{marks2025sparse} for Pythia and JumpReLU SAEs of \citet{lieberum-etal-2024-gemma} for Gemma.

-Recent work has demonstrated the importance of the featurizer's inductive bias, especially when deploying unsupervised featurizers \citep{hindupur2025projectingassumptionsdualitysparse,costa2025flathierarchicalextractingsparse}.
-We therefore compare SAEs that make varying geometric assumptions: ReLU SAEs \citep{bricken2023monosemanticity} assume linear separability, Top-K SAEs \citep{gao2025scaling} assume angular separability, and SpADE SAEs \citep{costa2025flathierarchicalextractingsparse} make weaker assumptions that allow for more heterogeneous concept geometries; we refer readers to App.~\ref{app:methods} for details.
+The feature vector $\mathbf{f}$ should ideally encode one concept per dimension, regardless of the correlations between concepts in the training data.
+Recent work has demonstrated the importance of the featurizer's inductive bias in ensuring this property, especially when deploying unsupervised featurizers \citep{hindupur2025projectingassumptionsdualitysparse,costa2025flathierarchicalextractingsparse}.
+We therefore compare SAEs that make varying assumptions: ReLU SAEs \citep{bricken2023monosemanticity} assume linear separability, Top-K SAEs \citep{gao2025scaling} assume angular separability, and SpADE SAEs \citep{costa2025flathierarchicalextractingsparse} make weaker assumptions that allow for more heterogeneous concept geometries.
+SSAEs \citep{joshi_identifiable_2025} are trained on activation \emph{differences} between pairs of inputs where concepts shift.
+We refer readers to App.~\ref{app:methods} for details on each SAE architecture.